A3E 2026 Anaheim

 As AI, Artificial Creativity (AC), and neurodata-driven systems evolve, sonification is emerging as a powerful bridge between scientific exploration and artistic innovation.
 Platforms like Ableton, Max, Supercollider, Processing, Pure Data, and other multimedia production tools—core to today’s music technology ecosystem—can become instruments of scientific inquiry, while the sounds of science inspire new forms of data-driven music.
 Sonification researchers, technologists, and musicians will share real-world examples and explore how these methods are unlocking new dimensions of musical expression and expanding the creative toolkit for artists and innovators.

-Saturday, January 24th, 2026; 4:00PM – 5:00PM Pacific Time; Hilton Anaheim; Room TBA
+Saturday, January 24th, 2026; 4:00PM - 5:00PM Pacific Time; Hilton Anaheim, 4th Floor, Huntington Room

 A3E Case Study: A Holistic Approach to AI for Music Creation - Why We Can’t Innovate in a Vacuum: Year-Over-Year Evolution